stlsmiths/vue-test-concepts/README.md

-# vue-test-pinia
+# vue-test-concpets

+This repo was created as `npm init vue` and answering yes for ts, pinia, vitest, cypress.

 This template should help get you started developing with Vue 3 in Vite.

-This repo was created as `npm init vue` and YES for ts, pinia, vitest, cypress.

 ## Recommended IDE Setup